kreativesahara/bookit-ke/README.md

 ---

 ## 🤝 Contributing
 Pull requests are welcome.
-For major changes, open an issue first to discuss what you’d like to change.
+For major changes, open an issue first to discuss what you'd like to change.

 ---